razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 ### Individual Components instead of Compound Components

+For an API like `ActionList.Item`, we have to assign a component to parent component with `ActionList.Item = ItemComponent`.
+This breaks the tree-shaking and all the children components of parents are added to bundle irrespective of whether they are used or not.

-We use `ActionListItem` naming instead of `ActionList.Item` because for better tree-shaking we have to go by creating separate components like `<ActionListIcon icon={StarIcon} />` for assets, icons, and some of the other components atleast.
+Thus, We use `ActionListItem` naming instead of `ActionList.Item` because for better tree-shaking we have to go by creating separate components like `<ActionListIcon icon={StarIcon} />` for assets, icons, and some of the other components atleast.

-Then we're left with 2 naming conventions like `ActionListIcon` for some components and `ActionList.Item` for some components.
+We could've gone with individual components for assets (`ActionListAsset`), icons (`ActionListIcon`), and things that matter on bundle size and compound components for layouts like `ActionList.Header`, `ActionList.Footer`, etc. But then we just end up with 2 ways to define and use components.

-We decided to go without dot notation anywhere to remove the confusion and tree-shake better.
+We decided to go without dot notation anywhere to remove that confusion and tree-shake better.

 ### Custom Implementation instead of Library